What I Learned From One Year of Anonymous Blogging

 It’s like my mind requires a reboot to feel refreshed and in control again.

-So what does that have to do with blogging anonymously?
+So what does that have to do with being an anonymous blogger?

-It’s the reason why I chose to start an anonymous blog in the first place.
+It’s the reason why I chose to start writing an anonymous blog in the first place.

 My mind was telling me I needed to express myself.
 I required a creative outlet to document my personal finance journey.